Nama

 | 3 bass REC v1 3 Main bus 0 50

-Because the engine is configured, Nama prints the following:
+To indicate that the engine is fully configured, Nama prints the following:

 | Now at: 0:00